Mastercard severs ties with Pornhub, citing illegal content

-Major credit card companies have been under pressure to block payments to adult websites that can’t ensure the legality of their hosted content.
-Earlier this year, a host of women’s and child’s rights groups urged payment processors to bar transactions with porn sites.
+Major credit card companies have been under pressure to block payments to adult websites that cannot ensure the legality of their hosted content.
+Earlier this year, women’s and children’s rights groups urged payment processors to bar transactions with porn sites.
 The advocates contend that financial institutions play a supportive role in facilitating the spread of abusive and illegal pornography.

-Though the vast majority of Pornhub content likely involves consenting adults, the report found, many of the videos do not.
+Though the vast majority of Pornhub content is likely to involve consenting adults, the report found, many of the videos do not.
 Because they can be downloaded, the spread of exploitative and illegal material is amplified, it noted.

 Pornhub drew 42 billion visits in 2019, an average of 115 million a day, the company has said.
 Users uploaded nearly 7 million videos.